RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/AT-Command-Manual/README.md

 1. <b>at+join</b>

-This command is used for joining to the LoRaWAN network.
+This command is used for joining the LoRaWAN network.

 | Operation | Command   | Response          |
 | --------- | --------- | ----------------- |